Bioregional planned burn guidelines

 The guidelines are based on Queensland’s thirteen Bioregions, address Fire Vegetation Groups (groups of related ecosystems that share common fire management requirements), and have been developed via expert panel and regional consultation.
 The guidelines use indicators/benchmarks supported by photographs to help land managers identify fire related issues in the field, and contain specific guidance on forming fire management objectives and identifying suitable fire behaviour, weather conditions, and tactics to address the issues.

 They assist rangers and other land managers to protect life and property; maintain healthy ecosystems; promote awareness of fire management issues in the field; identify clear fire management objectives to address those issues and how to assess objectives to assist in adaptive management; identify suitable fire behaviour, burn tactics and weather conditions to achieve objectives; and provide information and tools to assist in implementing planned burns.

-While we acknowledge a wide range of individuals for their support in developing these bioregional planned burn guides, a special mention goes to the Queensland Herbarium (Department of Science, Information Technology, Innovation and the Arts) who have worked closely with the Department of National Parks, Recreation, Sport and Racing (NPRSR) to produce the bioregional planned burn guidelines that work in collaboration with the Herbarium’s Regional Ecosystem Fire Management Guidelines.
+While we acknowledge a wide range of individuals for their support in developing these bioregional planned burn guides, a special mention goes to the Queensland Herbarium (Department of Science, Information Technology and Innovation) who have worked closely with the Department of National Parks, Sport and Racing (NPSR) to produce the bioregional planned burn guidelines that work in collaboration with the Herbarium’s Regional Ecosystem Fire Management Guidelines.

 The fire vegetation group spatial data files that directly link to each planned burn guide can be downloaded from the Queensland Government Information Service (use the search term 'planned burn guidelines').